200.6

 requirements, the president may approve interim financing or bank loans as a

-shall report any such actions to the Committee on Budget and Finance at its
+president shall report any such actions to the Committee on Budget and Finance

 E. Institutional Trust Funds.
-Authority to delegate to the chancellors management of institutional trust funds.[xix]
+Authority to delegate to the chancellors management of institutional trust funds.[xx]

 F. Chancellors’ Incentive Compensation